WJAX-TV: Krypton Broadcasting ownership and receivership

 Krypton, which later bought WTVX in Fort Pierce, serving West Palm Beach, and WABM in Birmingham, Alabama, soon found itself in financial trouble.
 In 1991, WNFT's losses widened over the previous year.
 In January 1992, Krypton missed a payment on a $19 million loan it had received two years prior from Dutch bank Internationale Nederlanden Bank N.V., and in June, the bank sued, seeking its money.
-While Krypton was attempting to buy a fourth station, WQTV in Boston, in 1993, several program suppliers asked a federal court to order WNFT and WTVX into bankruptcy.
+While Krypton was attempting to buy a fourth station, WQTV in Boston in 1993, several program suppliers asked a federal court to order WNFT and WTVX into bankruptcy.
 By August 1993, 26 cases had been filed against Feltner for debts owed, ranging from the 1990 loan to $1,300 in condominium association fees.
-WTVX owed $3.3 million to program distributors including Columbia Pictures, MCA Television, Warner Bros., Paramount Television, and 20th Century Fox, while former WTVX employees recalled that tapes of programs they no longer had rights to air were being shipped from Jacksonville to Fort Pierce to air on that station before the companies obtained an injunction against such activity.
-Also in August, the Alabama station joined its Florida sisters in bankruptcy.
+WTVX owed $3.3 million to program distributors, including Columbia Pictures, MCA Television, Warner Bros., Paramount Television, and 20th Century Fox, while former WTVX employees recalled that tapes of programs they no longer had rights to air were being shipped from Jacksonville to Fort Pierce to air on that station before the companies obtained an injunction against such activity.
+In August, the Alabama station joined its Florida sisters in bankruptcy.

 In a court-ordered settlement in October 1993, Feltner relinquished all day-to-day control of WTVX and WNFT.
 A December report from a federal examiner, Soneet Kapila, suggested turning over their operations to a trustee.
 Kapila noted that Feltner had spurned an offer from Paxson Communications Corporation, which at the time was pursuing an entrance into television, for all three stations.
 He found that the Krypton stations needed an infusion of new capital and that they could not be sold if Feltner was still involved.

 Even though Feltner was able to settle the suit filed by Internationale Nederlanden Bank in March 1994, and Feltner sued the syndicators alleging a conspiracy to hurt his stations, it was not enough.
-Columbia Pictures won an $8.8 million claim in the WTVX–WNFT case in July, when a federal judge found the stations had committed willful copyright infringement (in 1995, MCA would win a $9 million judgment upheld in 1997), and in September, the stations were ordered to auction in October.
+Columbia Pictures won an $8.8 million claim in the WTVX–WNFT case in July, when a federal judge found the stations had committed willful copyright infringement (in 1995, MCA won a $9 million judgment upheld in 1997), and in September, the stations were ordered to auction in October.

 RDS Broadcasting submitted the highest bid at $10 million and was approved by the bankruptcy judge in October 1994.
 While the sale was pending, WNFT affiliated with UPN, a new national TV network that launched in January 1995.
-After ten months, the FCC approved RDS's purchase of WNFT on August 23, 1995.
+After ten months, the FCC approved RDS's purchase of WNFT in August 1995.